Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Introduction

 \section{Introduction}

-Systems with broken time reversal symmetry host a variety of phases classified by both the symmetry of the system and its topology.
-The momentum space topology of an insulator in 2D can be characterized by its Hall conductivity, which takes integer values in units of $e^2/h$; the integer is the Chern number, a topological invariant equal to the Brillouin zone integral of the momentum space Berry curvature~\cite{thouless1982quantized}.
-The situations in metals with a Fermi surface is different.
-Ferromagnetic metals exhibit a (non-quantized) anomalous Hall effect~\cite{nagaosa2010anomalous} proportional to the magnetization, even in the absence of an external magnetic field.
-In many instances~\cite{yao2004first}, an intrinsic contribution~\cite{nagaosa2010anomalous, xiao2010berry, haldane2004berry, onoda2006intrinsic} to the anomalous Hall effect arising from momentum space Berry curvature dominates over extrinsic contributions from scattering mechanisms involving spin-orbit couplings (SOC).
+Systems which break time-reversal symmetry host a variety of phases classified by their symmetry and topology.
+The Hall conductivity provides a useful probe of these systems.
+For instance, the Hall conductivity of a 2D insulator famously takes integer values in units of $e^2/h$; the integer, known as the Chern number, characterizes the momentum-space topology and is equal to the Brillouin zone integral of the momentum-space Berry curvature ~\cite{thouless1982quantized}.
+In contrast, the momentum-space topology in ferromagnetic metals results in an unquantized Hall signal.
+This anomalous Hall effect ~\cite{nagaosa2010anomalous} is proportional to the magnetization, and in many cases the dominant contribution is due the momentum-space Berry curvature ~\cite{nagaosa2010anomalous, yao2004first, xiao2010berry, haldane2004berry, onoda2006intrinsic} rather than scattering mechanisms.